Ultrasound School in NYC with Program Overviews

 New York City Ultrasound Schools

-Students who are interested in ultrasound imaging can find programs at a professional medical institute, teaching hospital and medical center affiliated with the State University of New York (SUNY).
+Students who are interested in ultrasound imaging can find programs at a teaching hospital and a medical center affiliated with the State University of New York (SUNY).
 Read about the program options below, and use the accompanying table to compare tuition and other important statistics.
-This resource also includes a summary of other school options, which can be found after the table.
+This resource also includes a summary of other school options, which can be found at the end of the article.

 - Also in Brooklyn is the SUNY Downstate Medical Center, located approximately seven miles from downtown Manhattan.
 This public school offers a 2-year, upper-division program in diagnostic medical imaging that results in a bachelor's degree.